 - Stiffness (trimus) of the jaw muscles may cause some difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event, which will resolve typically in several days.

 Sutures are placed the area of surgery to minimize post-operative bleeding and to help healing.
 These sutures are frequently dissolving sutures, which will typically fall out in 5 – 7 days.
 Sometimes they become dislodged, this is no cause for alarm.
 Just remove the suture form your mouth and discard it.
 So it’s really nothing to worry about.

 A dry socket is when the blood clot becomes dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur typically 2-3 days following surgery.
 Call the office if your surgical pain significantly increases during this time.
 This condition can easily be treated with medicated packs.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising or reduce your exertion.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.
 There will be a cavity where the tooth was removed.
 The cavity will gradually close over the next month fill in with the new hard and soft tissue.
 In the mean time, the area should be kept clean especially after meals with saltwater rinses or a toothbrush.

 Remember, your case is individual and no two mouths are alike.
 Try not to accept well-intended advice from friends.
 Discuss your problem with the person best able to effectively help you, Drs.
-Elias or Jun.
+Elias, Jun, Stephens or Verratti.